About this tool

 What to expect

 Only PDF link annotations are extracted (the clickable areas).
-Plain-text URLs that aren't formatted as actual hyperlinks won't be detected — you'd extract those via the Extract Text tool and then regex out the URLs.
+Plain-text URLs that aren't formatted as actual hyperlinks won't be detected.
+You'd extract those via the Extract Text tool and then regex out the URLs.
 Internal cross-references (e.g., to figures) are included alongside external URLs.

 Frequently asked questions